eclipse-iofog/iofog.org/content/docs/1.0.0/tutorial/create-our-first-microservice-javascript.md

 ## Use Case

 To keep things fairly simple, we'll want to have our microservice do something interesting, but not particularly complex.
-The give you a feel for the primary functions of the SDK, we want a microservice that:
+To get a feel for the primary functions of the SDK, we want a microservice that:

 1. Uses dynamic configuration variables at runtime
 2. Takes input from another microservice
 3. Does some processing on it
 4. Outputs new data from the results

-So let's build a microservice that computes a real-time [moving average](https://wikipedia.org/wiki/Moving_average) from the input, sending the result to any other microservices that might be listening.
-We'll also set it up to use dynamic configuration for how long the rolling window should be for, so that we can change it later without needing to restart anything.
+Let's build a microservice that computes a real-time [moving average](https://wikipedia.org/wiki/Moving_average) from the input, which will send the result to any other microservices that might be listening.
+We'll also set up a dynamic configuration of the rolling window size.
+We can later change the configuration without needing to restart anything.

-If you're in a hurry, you can [skip ahead to the end if you'd like](#the-final-moving-average-code).
+If we're in a hurry, we can [skip ahead to the end](#the-final-moving-average-code).

 ## Project Setup

 Since we're going to be writing a new microservice, we'll need to create a project directory.
-Let's create it inside our tutorial's previous working directory we should already be in.
+Let's create it inside our tutorial's previous working directory that we should already be in.

 Let's name our project "moving-average" and create our service's `"main"` entry point.